ColaCap/ColaCap.github.io/_posts/2023-10-14-software-engineer-interview-guide.md

                * A*
            * Misc
                * QuickSelect
+               * NP-complete problems (Just know what they are.
+You don't really need to study these problems)
        * Big O Notation (You are going to need to explain the time and space complexity for your solutions during the interviews.
 So understand these concepts really well.)
            * Time Complexity
            * Space Complexity